oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Authorization and resource servers SHOULD use mechanisms for sender-constraining access tokens, such as OAuth Demonstration of Proof of Possession (DPoP) {{RFC9449}}
 or Mutual TLS for OAuth 2.0 {{RFC8705}}.
-See {{I-D.ietf-oauth-security-topics}} Section 4.10.1, to prevent misuse of stolen and leaked access tokens.
+See {{Section 4.10.1 of RFC9700}} to prevent misuse of stolen and leaked access tokens.

 It is RECOMMENDED to use end-to-end TLS between the client and the resource server.
-If TLS traffic needs to be terminated at an intermediary, refer to Section 4.13 of {{I-D.ietf-oauth-security-topics}} for further security advice.
+If TLS traffic needs to be terminated at an intermediary, refer to {{Section 4.13 of RFC9700}} for further security advice.